The "Backward Approach"

 Low numbers would be 11-13 steps.
 Higher numbers would be 15-16 steps.

 Beyond that, the only other factor is speed.
 If an athlete needs a little longer to get up to the desired speed you might need to assign them more steps even if they have a lesser experience.
 This is something that the coach and athlete will need to (once again) collaborate on.

 Here is an example:

-A sophomore starts with his/her right foot back in the crouch start and jumps with their left foot (which is forward in the start).
-This means that the number of steps will be even because their first step will be with their right foot, and their second will be with their jump foot (the left foot).
+A sophomore who has competed before decides to start with his/her right foot back in the crouch start and is a left-footed jumper (which is forward in the start).
+This means that the overall number of steps will be even.
+Their first step will be with their right foot, and their second will be with their jump foot (the left foot).
 Knowing how they start, knowing their age, and knowing their jump foot leads me to assign them a 14 step approach.
 This can be confusing, but is easy once you get the hang of it!
-This will be further explained and shown (for visual understanding) in my upcoming book - stay tuned!
+I will go over this in greater detail and will provide numerous videos in my upcoming book.